ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_offline_search.md

 		$ mkdir /home/channa/test

+\section makefiles Get example makefiles tailored to your application

 - Get two makefiles to set up the analysis dag.
-One defines standard rules that should not need to be modified, the other is use-case specific.
+This example is for BNS analysis in early ALIGO.
+One defines standard rules that should not need to be modified by the user, the other is use-case specific.
 The examples

  -# <a href=https://ligo-vcs.phys.uwm.edu/cgit/gstlal/plain/gstlal-inspiral/share/Makefile.offline_analysis_rules>Makefile.offline_analysis_rules</a>

  -# <a href=https://ligo-vcs.phys.uwm.edu/cgit/gstlal/plain/gstlal-inspiral/share/Makefile.triggers_example>Makefile.triggers_example</a>

-will need to be modified to your situation.
+will need to be modified to your situation and there are comments in the files for further documentation.

+\section making Making the workflow

+To make the workflow you need to run "make", e.g.,

+		$ make -f Makefile.triggers_example

-The makefile will execute the following workflow that culminates in an HTCondor DAG
+The makefile will execute the following graph that culminates in an HTCondor DAG

 @dotfile Makefile_offline_triggers.dot

-To see the HTCondor DAG please see the documenation for gstlal_inspiral_pipe
+To see the HTCondor DAG please see the documenation for \ref gstlal_inspiral_pipe

+\section submittion Submitting the HTCondor workflow

 The DAG can be submitted via: